Creamy Spinach Tomato Pasta Dish

 Cook Pasta:

-While the sauce is simmering bring a separate large pot of salted water to a boil Cook your pasta until just al dente following package directions You want to drain it right before it becomes too soft Remember to reserve half a cup of pasta water for later
+While the sauce is simmering, bring a big pot of salted water to a boil.
+Drop in your pasta and cook to al dente following the times on your package usually eight to twelve minutes.
+Drain but save about half a cup of the pasta water

 Combine: